- Plenty of users describe how their VPN is stuck on verifying username and password.

-There is often this rather frustrating error you might be faced with when trying to log in to a Virtual Private Network – that of the VPN freezes during the verifying username and password stage itself.
-Some have also reported getting the error all of a sudden with no likely reason to explain the same.
+Users often face a rather frustrating error when trying to log in to a Virtual Private Network.
+The VPN freezes during the verifying username and password stage itself.

 Weird as it might sound, this happens to be the nature of this error.
 For those not fortunate enough to have their issues resolved on their own, we have some solutions.